apache/pulsar/site2/docs/administration-load-balance.md

 ### ThresholdShedder
 This strategy tends to shed the bundles if any broker's usage is above the configured threshold.
 It does this by first computing the average resource usage per broker for the whole cluster.
 The resource usage for each broker is calculated using the following method `LocalBrokerData#getMaxResourceUsageWithWeight`.
 Historical observations are included in the running average based on the broker's setting for `loadBalancerHistoryResourcePercentage`.
 Once the average resource usage is calculated, a broker's current/historical usage is compared to the average broker usage.
 If a broker's usage is greater than the average usage per broker plus the `loadBalancerBrokerThresholdShedderPercentage`, this load shedder proposes removing enough bundles to bring the unloaded broker 5% below the current average broker usage.
 Note that recently unloaded bundles are not unloaded again.

+![Shedding strategy - ThresholdShedder](/assets/ThresholdShedder.png)

-To use the strategy, configure brokers with this value.
+To use the `ThresholdShedder` strategy, configure brokers with this value.
 `loadBalancerLoadSheddingStrategy=org.apache.pulsar.broker.loadbalance.impl.ThresholdShedder`

-![Shedding strategy - ThresholdShedder](/assets/ThresholdShedder.png)

 You can configure the weights for each resource per broker in the `conf/broker.conf` file.